Nicodl05/ExpensesAPI/Consignes.md

 - Stark Anthony (with the currency being the U.S. dollar),
 - Romanova Natasha (with the currency being the Russian ruble).

-### Use of libraries
-Like any developer, we do not like to reinvent the wheel and appreciate using various libraries as needed.

-You are free to use any libraries that you find relevant.

-### Timelines and resources
-Upon receiving this technical test, send us an estimate of when you will deliver your completed test.

-It is estimated that it takes about 5 hours to complete this technical test.

-If in doubt, do not hesitate to ask questions by sending an email to test-technique@luccasoftware.com

-## Evaluation criteria
-The evaluation will be based on several criteria and also the level of requirement for the position you are applying for.

 ### Quality criteria
 - The code must be clean, readable, extensible, well-structured, and easily maintainable.